-Threshold analysis for duration of effect in patients receiving short-term benefit that would be needed to achieve cost-effectiveness thresholds.
+We also conducted threshold analysis for duration of effect in patients receiving short-term benefit that would be needed to achieve cost-effectiveness thresholds.

 Tables E24 and E25 show the non SST and the SST scenario results.
-All have etranacogene dezaparvovec as dominant at a placeholder price of \$4,000,000.
+All have etranacogene dezaparvovec as dominant at a price of \$3,500,000 except the \$150,000 per year cap and the zero shared savings scenarios where the cost per QALY for etranacogene dezaparvovec was very high.